Sidebar in Maps

 );

-The Sidebar uses faceted and free text search to apply filters.
+Filter your search results.
 The filter dropdown contains multiple different criteria that you can select from, be it the anatomical structure you are interested in or the type of data you want to view.
+Learn how filters work in detail.

 Filters work by applying the following rules: